plazi/gg2rdf/README.md

 #### Check for behaviour changes
 use `git diff origin/main HEAD --` from the target-repo inside the container after running some big transformation.

+Hint: run `git switch --discard-changes --force-create main --track origin/main` before gg2rdf tries to reclone the branch if there are already changes in the target-repo.

 ## Notes

 gg2rdf will ouput the follwing messages and put them as comments into the